30294 - EVOLUTION OF ECONOMIC IDEAS

 Go to class group/s: 31

 Lezioni della classe erogate in presenza

 The course offers a panoramic view of the evolution of economic ideas from classical political economy to the recent developments in macroeconomic and microeconomic theory.
 In macroeconomics, the depth and breadth of the Great Crisis motivate an overall reconsideration of the relationships between the evolution of macroeconomic ideas and the design and implementation of the concrete economic policies, both in Europe and in the US.
-In microeconomics, the recent rise of behavioral economics motivates an analogous reconsideration of the evolution of economic ideas concerning decision making, prices, and markets.
+In microeconomics, the recent rise of behavioural economics motivates an analogous reconsideration of the evolution of economic ideas concerning decision making, prices, and markets.

-- Part I – Classical Political Economy and History of Microeconomics (Moscati).
+Part I – Classical Political Economy and History of Microeconomics (Moscati)

 - Explain the evolution of economic ideas from classical political economy to the recent developments in macroeconomic and microeconomic theory.

 - Discuss the crucial role of such evolution in identifying the present trade-offs that the policymakers face in designing and implementing the economic policy strategies, both at the micro and macro levels.

 - Acting in a more professional way in terms of logic and precision.

 - Choose and apply the appropriate micro and/or macro theoretical framework model to assess the effect of various forms of policy intervention.

 - Interpret the existing empirical evidence on the micro structures, as well as on the business cycles.